Max-Gabriel-Susman/argus-stream-engine/README.md

-# Argus Stream Service
+# Argus Stream Engine

-The Argus Stream Service routes data from it's ingress clients to it's destination egress client
+Argus Stream Engine is the Argus Platform's framework for stream management

 ## Dependencies